How to stop eviction from council house

 Upon receiving a notice of eviction, it is important to seek legal advice as soon as possible.
 A solicitor who specializes in housing law can provide guidance on your rights and potential defenses against eviction.
 They can also help you understand any alternative solutions that may be available, such as negotiating with the council or applying for housing benefits.

-See also How to pronounce covenant
+See also How not to hate your husband after kids

 3. Attend Court Hearings